Signs of ADHD Burnout in New Mothers

 Avoidance or Hyperfocus Patterns

-Burnout can lead to avoidance of tasks—or hyperfocus on organising, cleaning, or researching.
+Nervous system collapse can lead to avoidance of tasks or hyperfocus on organising, cleaning, or researching.

 Timers, labels (“this is rest,” “this is admin”), and gentle structure help break these loops.